brson/wasm-opt-rs/notes.md

   the FFI boundary.
   These shims instead accept a `const` reference to `std::string`, then make a full copy of the string to pass to the inner method.
-  For our purposes this is fine, others might want to avoid the copy.
+  For our purposes this is fine, others might want to avoid the copy, the pattern for which is described in the next section.
 - There is no exception handling. `cxx` does that for us.
 - `newModuleReader` is a free function that constructs a `std::unique_ptr` by deferring to `std::make_unique`, which eventually calls the actual constructor.